How to make Hard Seltzer with a kit

 3. Bring this solution to the boil for 10 minutes.

-6. Fill primary fermenter with 2 gallons of cold water, then pour in the cooled sugar solution.
+6. Fill your primary fermenter with 2 gallons of cold water, then pour in the cooled sugar solution.

 brands of seltzer